Scymnini

-The Scymnini are a tribe of insects within the family Coccinellidae.
+The Scymnini are a former tribe of insects within the family Coccinellidae.
+The tribe is now considered a synonym of Coccidulini.
 This group includes many small species that are commonly known as dusky ladybugs.

 Features

 Adults

 The adult beetles of Scymnini are small, typically one or two millimeters long.
 Their body is hemispherically domed and is almost always covered with dense hair.
 Only a few species have a smooth and glossy back surface.
 Many species can be identified by their characteristic pattern and their size, however examination under a microscope is usually needed.